(Updated May 9, 2023)

 - Coast Guard: “The Coast Guard Legal Program is a “full-service” legal support organization, providing legal advice and counsel for any and all requirements the service’s decision makers place on us.
 This is done within 10 general legal practice areas: Criminal Law/Military Justice, Operations, International Activities, Civil Advocacy, Environmental Law, Procurement Law, Internal Organizational Law, Regulations & Administrative Law, Legislative Support and Legal Assistance.”

 - Navy: “As a Navy judge advocate, you will experience the most diverse legal practice available to an attorney.
-Some of the specific areas of our practice include: Military Justice, Legal Assistance, International and Operational Law, Administrative Law, Environmental Law, Civil Litigation, Admiralty and Maritime Law, Information Operations and Intelligence Law.”
+Some of the specific areas of our practice include: Military Justice, Legal Assistance, National Security Law, Administrative Law, Environmental Law, Civil Litigation, Admiralty and Maritime Law.”

 Each branch of the military, with the exception of the Marine Corps, requires that commissioned officers serve four years on active-duty.
 After leaving the branch following this commitment, you must remain for four additional years in inactive status.
 This means that you no longer serve in the military but can be recalled should need arise due to a conflict/war.
 Commissioned officers of the Marine Corps must serve three years on active-duty and five years on inactive status.